Your Rights as a Customer

 You will have a choice about how your energy consumption data is used, apart from where it is required for billing and other regulated purposes such as theft detection.

 You will be able to see your real-time energy consumption data on your In Home Display.
-At least 13 months’ of measurement data taken at half hourly intervals will be available for you to download through your home network, should you wish to, although no devices have been design for this service yet.
+At least 13 months' of monthly readings will be available on electricity and gas.
+The electricity also stores 13 months' of measurement data taken at half-hourly intervals which may be available for you to look should you wish to, although not all supply companies provide facilities to do this.

-Your energy company, and the energy networks, will be able to see enough of the data to allow them to send you accurate bills and carry out other essential tasks.
+Your energy company, and the energy networks, will be able to see monthly data to allow them to send you accurate bills and carry out other essential tasks.

 You will also be able to share data with third parties (such as switching sites) if you want them to give you advice on the best tariff for you, should you wish to.